How search engines provide the results

 Searching the Northamptonshire Business Directory is easy.
 Simply browse the list of categories provided, and then drill down through the categories and businesses from there.
 Alternatively, users can type a query into the search function box and browse the results provided.

-The results list web sites by category and subcategory, based on the entire web site rather than keywords or just one page of a site.
+The results list websites by category and subcategory, based on the entire website rather than keywords or just one page of a site.
 Everything depends on the amount of information provided in the listing by the company.
+This is the Description section.

 General Searching Techniques